 This model can hold two user-profiles and runs on a 2.6 CHP motor that cannot be graded above-average.
 So the maximum speed is only up to 10 mph.

-On the brighter side, the treadmill comes with a Softrak deck cushioning system that supports users with knee injury/joint problems run easily on the treadmill without any injury.
+On the brighter side, the treadmill comes with a Softrak deck cushioning system that offers shock absorption for low-impact walking, supports users with knee injury/joint problems to run easily on the treadmill without any injury.

 The inclination is only up to a maximum of 10%, which is average.

-You can tour around the world visiting sandy beaches and waterfalls using the ‘Explore the World app’ and also simultaneously track metrics too using your smartphone.
+You can tour around the world, visit sandy beaches and waterfalls using the ‘Explore the World app,’ and simultaneously track metrics too using your smartphone.

 - 16 different workout programs